Best time to visit Philippines

 Spring is celebrated with important events, such as Boracay International Dragon Boat Festival (in April), and Flores de Mayo, which celebrated all over the country in May.

-Every community in the Philippines – from small barrio to busy metropolis – has at least a couple of festivals a year in honour of a patron saint, to give thanks for a good harvest, or to pay respects to a biblical character.
+Every community in the Philippines – from small barrio to busy metropolis – has at least a couple of festivals a year in honor of a patron saint, to give thanks for a good harvest, or to pay respects to a biblical character.
 It’s well worth timing your visit to see one of the major events; the main fiesta months are from January to May, but exact dates often vary.
 Everyone is in a hospitable mood at these events.
 The beer flows, pigs are roasted, and there’s dancing in the streets for days on end.

 Major mardi-gras-style festivals include the Ati-Atihan in January in Kalibo, and the Sinulog in January in Cebu.
-One of the biggest nationwide festivals is the Flores de Mayo, a religious parade held across the country throughout May in honour of the Virgin Mary.
+One of the biggest nationwide festivals is the Flores de Mayo, a religious parade held across the country throughout May in honor of the Virgin Mary.

 Listing all Filipino festivals below is impossible.
 Those included here are larger ones that you might consider making a special trip for, at least if you happen to be in the area.